 OEM referral version of Body Shop Booster will be included with certification.
 Discounted pricing on the full version of Body Shop Booster also available.

-Certified shop locators will be available on the Alfa Romeo website, as well as on the Mopar Owner’s Companion p.
+Certified shop locators will be available on the Alfa Romeo website, as well as on the Mopar Owner’s Companion App.
 Collision Assistance is also featured on the app and was the first Collision Assistance Industry app of its kind to promote certified shops!

 Discounted pricing on the wiTECH tool and subscription